jonassibbesen/rpvg/README.md

 #### Inference models:
 The method currently contains four different inference models.
 Each model have been written with a particurlar path type and corresponding inference problem in mind:

-* `haplotypes`: Infers haplotype/diplotype likelihoods.
+* `haplotypes`: Infers haplotype/diplotype posterior probability.
 The ploidy can be given using `-y`.

 * `transcripts`: Infers abundances using a Expectation Maximization (EM) algorithm.